odiseoteam/SyliusGeoPlugin/README.md

 ## Description

-This plugin add GeoLocation features to Sylius.
+This plugin add GeoLocation features to Sylius:

+- Autocomplete the country in the address form on the checkout page based on your ip
+- Provides cool twig helpers
+- More features coming...

 ## Installation